 You are still to have other documentation such as the Learning Agreement and grades for both physical mobility and virtual mobility.

 If you have chosen not to travel, please inform your coordinator at Lund University and send an email to erasmusstudier [at] er [dot] lu [dot] se.

+The application must be handed in before the start of the mobility.
 The rule that the application is to have been received at least one month prior to the commencement of the mobility period has been removed during the coronavirus pandemic.

 Language test/language courses

 All Erasmus students are offered a language test and language courses.